HildaN-DS/Machine-Learning-Projects/README.md

 The project covers data preprocessing, exploratory data analysis, model training, and evaluation.
 It includes feature scaling, hyperparameter tuning, and performance assessment using accuracy and confusion matrices.
 A K-Nearest Neighbors classifier was among the models explored in the first version.

-In the updated version LLogistic Regression, Random Forest and Gradient Boosting were trained and evaluated with the best performing being Logistic Regression at 93% Recall.
+In the updated version Logistic Regression, Random Forest and Gradient Boosting were trained and evaluated with the best performing being Logistic Regression at 93% Recall.

 📔**Libraries Used**
 - Pandas and NumPy – for data handling and numerical operations